 Unemployment, the state of joblessness within an economy, is a pressing concern in Nigeria.
 When capable individuals are willing to work but opportunities are lacking, a cycle of unemployment emerges.
-This article explores the major factors contributing to high unemployment rates in the country.

 - Ghost Employment: Ghost employment is an unlawful practice where non-existent or unauthorized individuals are added to an organization’s payroll.
 This deceitful act diverts resources away from legitimate employees, blocking job openings for deserving candidates.
 Scrutinizing payroll systems can eliminate ghost workers and create space for genuine employment opportunities.